-The last several months have taught us a lot about what’s essential.
+The last year has taught us a lot about what’s essential.
 Essential workers.
 Essential supplies.
 Essential businesses.
 Now it’s time to attend to another essential – your health.
 Not getting prompt, proper, regular medical care can have long-term consequences.

 At White Plains Hospital and our physicians’ practices, we’ve exceeded the state and federal guidelines to protect you.
 Infection control was always our priority, and now we’ve taken further action, creating separate COVID patient areas, implementing extensive cleaning practices, and enhancing screening for all staff and patients.

 Learn more about our initiatives in place for your health and safety at the hospital:

 Effective, May 10, New York State expanded the list of people eligible to those 12 years and older.
 To find out if you are eligible, visit the New York State Vaccination website.

 NYS DOH also requires all individuals to complete the New York State COVID-19 Vaccine Form prior to their vaccination appointment.
 Proof of completion must be presented at the vaccination site on the day of your appointment.

 We encourage everyone eligible to get vaccinated.
 COVID-19 can cause severe medical complications and lead to death in some people.
 Getting a vaccine is a major step in protecting you from getting COVID-19 or keep you from becoming seriously ill if you do get the virus.
 Our goal is to vaccinate as many people as quickly as possible in accordance with the Department of Health’s prioritization.

 We are eager to provide our eligible patients with the vaccine to protect against COVID-19.
 Visit wphpa.org or scarsdalemedical.com to find the latest updates on vaccine appointments.